-All PBDLD courses are delivered by individualized study; a self-directed learning environment.
+All Post-Baccalaureate Diploma in Legislative Drafting (PBDLD) courses are delivered by individualized study; a self-directed learning environment.
 Students will communicate with their course instructor via internal Moodle mail (AU's learning management system) and send assignments over the Internet.
 Computer conferencing may be used as part of the learning environment.
 Learners will require access to a computer with configurations and software as outlined in the computer requirements.
-As instructional support is provided through an online environment, it is important that students have regular and reliable internet access.
+As instructional support is provided through an online environment, it is important that students have regular and reliable Internet access.

 Courses may be taken year-round, and will begin on the first day of every month.
 Students will have six months to complete a three-credit course.
 Course extensions are available.